 Figma: Alternatives to Boost Your Web Design Strategy

 If the acquisition of Figma has you scratching your head for better alternatives, it’s helpful to evaluate your requirements.
-With the rise of technology, the market has seen the emergence of various design tools that cater to WordPress designers' and web designers’ diverse needs.
+With the rise of technology, the market has seen the emergence of various design tools that cater to web designers’ diverse needs.

 Whether it's a matter of digestible user interface, features, resources, or community; many Figma alternatives can offer similar (or better) design capabilities.
 In this blog post, we'll explore the 7 Figma alternatives to boost your web design strategy this year.

 Invision is a cloud-based design tool that offers you a variety of features and functionalities to create wireframes, prototypes, and animations.
 The best thing about Invision is its collaboration features, which enable teams to work on projects in real time.